stjordanis/terra-docs-old/docs/dev-spec-bank.md

 }
 ```

 The Bank module can be used to send coins from one `Account` (`terra-` prefixed account) to another.
 A `MsgSend` is constructed to facilitate the transfer.
-If the balance of coins in the `Account` is insufficient or the recipient `Account` does not exist, the transaction fails.
+If the balance of coins in the `Account` is insufficient or the recipient `Account` is not allowed to receive the funds via Bank module, the transaction fails.

 ### `MsgMultiSend`